Bacterial cultures – Aerobic – Reference ID/Confirmation

 Place specimen in biohazard bag and seal.
-Specimen should be transferred to the laboratory within 48 hours of collection.
+Specimen should be transferred to the laboratory within 48 hours of isolation.

 Test Frequency and Turnaround Time (TAT)

-Turnaround time for test results is up to 7 days from receipt by PHO laboratory.
+Turnaround is 5-7 days from date of receipt at the PHO laboratory.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.